aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 ## Using Operation Paginators {id="using-paginators"}

 Typically, when you retrieve a list of items, you might need to check the output struct for a token or marker to confirm whether the AWS service returned all results from your request.
-If the token or market is present, you use it to request the next page of results.
+If the token or marker is present, you use it to request the next page of results.
 Instead of managing these tokens or markers, you can use the service package's available paginator types.